cdapio/cdap/cdap-docs/developer-guide/source/api.rst

 Scaling Services
 ................
-You can query or change the number of instances of a Service's Handler/Worker by using the ``instances`` parameter with HTTP GET and PUT methods::
+You can query or change the number of instances of a Service by using the ``instances`` parameter with HTTP GET and PUT methods::

   GET <base-url>/apps/<app-id>/services/<service-id>/runnables/<runnable-id>/instances